donejs/donejs/tutorials/getstarted/getstarted.md

  - Documentation

 It tightly integrates these solutions so they work together seemlessly.

-Finally, JMVC provides __direction to development__ so teams of developers can work together more effectively.
-With repeatable development patterns, it's easy to have multiple developers working on a complex code base.
+With repeatable development patterns, JMVC provides __direction to development__ making it easy for teams to work together more effectively.

 ### Sub Projects